progrium/progrium.com/source/blog/2014-07-29-understanding-modern-service-discovery-with-docker.html.markdown

 We've got good technology for the first leg, but the remaining legs, despite how they sound, aren't exactly trivial.
 Especially when ideally you want them to be automatic and "non-invasive."
 In other words, they work with non-cooperating software, not designed for a service discovery system.
 Luckily, Docker has both increased the demand for these properties and makes them easier to solve.

 In a world where you have lots of services coming and going across many hosts, service discovery is extremely valuable, if not necessary.
-Even in smaller systems, a solid service discovery system should reduce the effort in configuring and connecting services to nearly nothing.
+Even in smaller systems, a solid service discovery system should reduce the effort in configuring and connecting services together to nearly nothing.
 Adding the responsibility of service discovery to configuration management tools, or using a centralized message queue for everything are all-to-common alternatives that we know just don't scale.

 My goal with these posts is to help you understand and arrive at a good idea of what a service discovery system should actually encompass.
 The next few posts will take a deeper look at each of the above mentioned legs, touching on various approaches, and ultimately explaining what I ended up doing for my soon-to-be-released project, Consulate.